Genildocs/Project-news-homepage-main/README.md

 ## Welcome! 👋

 <i>Hello, this was my solution for the "News homepage" challenge.
 I used CSS grid in conjunction with flex-box for item alignment.
 I tried to use the "BEM" methodology for block organization and used the SASS preprocessor.
-Feedback and tips are welcome.</i>
+Feedback and tips are welcome.Responsive menu was implemented using JavaScript.</i>
 <br>

 ### The challenge